 The History of Dance St. Louis

-Dance St. Louis has been bringing the great dance of the world to St. Louis audiences for 50 years.
-In 1966, a small group of dance enthusiasts headed by Washington University professor of dance Annelise Mertz began meeting in each other’s living rooms to figure out how to enable St. Louisans to enjoy more modern dance performances.
+Dance St. Louis has been bringing the great dance of the world to St. Louis audiences for 53 years.
+In 1966, a small group of dance enthusiasts, headed by Washington University Professor of Dance Annelise Mertz, began meeting in each other’s living rooms to figure out how to enable St. Louisans to enjoy more modern dance performances.
 From these informal gatherings and an operating budget of just $11,000, Dance St. Louis has burgeoned into one of the cultural treasures of St. Louis.

 Dance St. Louis also conducts a broad range of education programs for the St. Louis community.
-Free Speaking of Dance talks hosted by Artistic Director Michael Uthoff precede all performances, with artistic directors, ballet masters, dancers and choreographers talking informally with audience members about their work.
 Each year, the Education Outreach Program introduces thousands of schoolchildren to the magic of dance through through intensive residencies each semester in urban middle and high schools, master classes with each company we present, and Young People’s Performances that reach 1,400 school children of all ages annually.